 A year later, after a second LEGO Batman Movie and a Ninjago Movie series, here we are again with a new CMF Series soon to be released.
-This time, I took on the task of reviewing the (almost) full Series that Boris sent me two weeks ago.
+This time, I took on the task of reviewing the (almost) full Series that Boris got from LEGO and sent me two weeks ago.

 I’ve always found the idea of reviewing a full series daunting.
 Even if I like the majority of the figures, there’s always only a couple of minifigures that will inspire me enough to take pictures.
 Getting good pictures is not all about whether the subject is a great toy, but also about how well it fits my Vision.

 However, I was so impressed with this new Series that I accepted the challenge of doing a review of all the minifigures… Except for one.
 The box of 60 minifigures we received from LEGO, only includes one Classic Policeman, which Boris kept and brought to Floating Bricks.

 Because the Series is themed around disguises and party, I decided to focus my review on a story celebrating one of my favorite minifigure.

 (I won’t go into a full review about every single figure or accessory.
 I want instead to show what inspired me as an outdoor photographer, and what didn’t.
 If you’re looking for a more in-depth review, I can only recommend Brickset, the Brothers Brick or JANGBRiCKS.)

 Aria left her home to wander around in the North.
 After one year, she started to feel Nostalgic for home.

 That’s when her Friends and Family decided to land her a surprise party to celebrate her first year wandering in the North.

 But all sort of strange characters also joined the party.